Now accepting applications for summer and fall 2022.

 - Résumé or curriculum vitae

 Applications for programs and scholarships are accepted on a rolling basis, with seats in each cohort filled on a first-come, first served basis.
-Each program has a priority deadline; applications submitted before the deadline will take first priority.
-After the priority deadline, applications will be considered on a space-available basis for the programs, and a funding-available basis for scholarships.
+Each program has a preferred deadline; applications submitted before the deadline will take first priority.
+After the preferred deadline, applications will be considered on a space-available basis for the programs, and a funding-available basis for scholarships.

 - Masters of Arts in Teaching: Rolling Admission

-- Master of Arts in Teaching, Mathematics: April 30
+- Master of Arts in Teaching Mathematics: May 30 for a summer start

-- Master of Arts in Teaching, Teacher Leadership: April 30
+- Master of Arts in Teaching, Teacher Leadership: May 30 for a summer start; December 15 for a spring start.

-- A Field of Knowledge Review.
-Generally students will have an undergraduate major—or demonstrate equivalent subject area knowledge—in the teaching discipline they are seeking licensure in.
+- About the Field of Knowledge Form: Generally students will have an undergraduate major in their teaching discipline for which they are seeking licensure.
 The Field of Knowledge Review helps identify gaps in your knowledge that you would need to fill before being ready to apply for your initial teacher licensure.

 Requirements for International Students